 - 7. In the PurgeOperation field, leave the value set to ALL. - 8.
+Select All MBeans to return to the main JMX Console screen. - 9.
+Under Domain: com.pb.spectrum.platform.configuration, select com.pb.spectrum.platform.transaction:manager=ArchiveTransactionManager. - 10.
 To run the purge, click Invoke.